 The Centers for Disease Control and Prevention (CDC) recommends blood lead testing for pregnant and lactating women with one or more important risk factors for lead exposure and increased blood lead levels:

-- Living near point source of lead (e.g., lead mines, smelters, battery recycling plants, home remodeling)
+Living near point source of lead (such as lead mines, smelters, battery recycling plants, home remodeling)

-- Pica (i.e., compulsive eating of non-food items)
+Pica (such as compulsive eating of non-food items)

-- Occupational exposures (e.g., painters, those exposed to batteries or radiators, living with someone who works in lead industry)
+Occupational exposures (such as painters, those exposed to batteries or radiators, living with someone who works in lead industry)

-- Environmental exposures (e.g., lead-contaminated soil, water, or food)
+Environmental exposures (such as lead-contaminated soil, water, or food)